Animal Care

 Transportation

-The new regulations for the humane transport of livestock including beef cattle came into force on February 20, 2020, with a two-year transition period on the feed, water and rest interval provisions for the livestock sector.
-As industry transitions and adapts from the old regulations’ transport times to the new regulations, the Canadian Food Inspection Agency (CFIA) will focus its activities for feed, water and rest times on compliance promotion through education and awareness measures for the first two years.
+The new regulations for the humane transport of livestock including beef cattle came into force on February 20, 2020.
+Following a two-year transition period on the feed, water and rest interval provisions for the livestock sector these regulations are fully enforced.
+The regulations strictly prohibit the transport of unfit animals and limit the transport of compromised animals directly to slaughter.

-This approach will allow the CFIA and industry to continue to work together on effective solutions to identified issues and to implement any adjustments.
-This work could include examining the capacity of rest stop stations in Canada and reviewing the ongoing government funded livestock transportation research.
+The CFIA and industry continue to work together on effective solutions to identified issues and to implement any adjustments.
+This work includes examining the effect of rest stop stations on cattle health and welfare and reviewing the results from livestock transportation research.

 CCA is asking the government to review the research and ensure regulations are based on sound science.
 It is imperative that we get the regulations right – our goal is to maintain and improve the industry’s excellent track record.